 Flood stress in Penal

-Officials are still doing assessments but heavy traffic, inundated homes and impassable roads are leading some residents of Rock Road, Penal to describe flooding on November 12 as some of the worst they've experienced.
+OFFICIALS are still doing assessments but heavy traffic, inundated homes and impassable roads are leading some residents of Rock Road, Penal to describe flooding on November 12 as some of the worst they've experienced.

 Sustained, heavy downpours on the day left many parts of Penal, Barrackpore and Woodland submerged in water.
 Rock Road, Penal was among the hardest hit, with water up to four feet deep in some areas.

-Floods reportedly receded by 2 am on Wednesday and many residents wasted no time in starting clean-up.
+Floods reportedly receded by 2 am on November 13 and many residents wasted no time in starting clean-up.
 Some continued into the morning.

 Shortly before midday at Goodman Trace Asavari Gooberdhan, 31, a private preschool owner and entrepreneur, was busy trying to salvage what she could at her home business, which was knee-deep in water.